Derricklaff/Regex-Tutorial/regex.md

 ? matches the preceding item character 0 or 1 times.
 The regular expression will match a string that either begins with # or not.
 For example /ou?r/ matches both "colour" and "color".

+As for {n}, "n" is a positive integer and it matches exactly "n" occurrences of the preceding item.
+In the Matching a Hex Value regular expression, the {6} and {3} are quantifiers.
+THe numbers inside specify  the number of characters that will be needed to match the preceding character class [a-f0-9].
+For example, /g{2}/ will not match the "g's" in 'Dog' but, will match 'Dogg'.

 ### OR Operator

 ### Character Classes